akeller/GDC-workshop/README.md

 It make take a few minutes to spin up the service.

-Take note of the URL and API token, we'll need that later in the workshop.
+Take note of the URL and API token (your credentials), we'll need that later in the workshop.

 Repeat this for the Text to Speech service.

+Once you've created your Speech to Text and Text to Speech services, let's chat about what they are and what you can do with them.

 ## Brief Unity Overview